John Lennon: How a Lifelong Rebel Became a Voice for Change

 “In my family, there were five women,” John Lennon wrote in his adult autobiography.
 “Strong, smart, and attractive, they were sisters to each other, and my mother was the youngest and the least adapted to life.
 This was my first feminist education.
 And my main difference was my lack of attachment to my parents, and I projected this experience onto my friends.
 I could tell them that parents aren’t gods, and my opinion was authoritative, because I didn’t live with my father or mother.
 From childhood, I was a rebel, irritated by everything, but I was always looking for love and recognition.”

-Lennon with guitar
+Lennon with a guitar

 Excessive Ambitions